Little River, Victoria: Aboriginal history

+Early settlement

 The Little River has headwaters in the nearby Brisbane Ranges.
 It was also known as the Cocoroc Rivulet, Cocoroc being a locality near the area.
 Where the road from Melbourne to Geelong crossed Little River, the Travellers Rest Inn was opened there in about 1839.

 It had been one of the Port Phillip Association's pastoral runs (the first occupier being James Simpson), and later a large part of the district was included in the Chirnside Estate centred on Werribee.
 Early on small farmers had the benefit of an 80 km2 common for grazing.

+Many of the early settlers of the region were Scottish Gaelic-speaking immigrants from Lochaber and Moidart, who had been evicted by Ranald George Macdonald, 19th Chief of Clanranald, during the Highland Clearances and Highland Potato Famine.
+The bulk of them, whose passage to Australia was aided by the Highland and Island Emigration Society, arrived at Port Phillip in 1852.
+They were eventually joined at Little River in 1857 by their former parish priest from Fort William, Fr Ranald Rankin (c.1786-1863), who is best known as the author of the Scottish Gaelic Christmas carol Tàladh Chrìosda ("The Christ Child's Lullaby").
+According to John Watts, Little River and Belmont were the main population centers of Roman Catholic Gaels from Moidart.
+Writing during the 1880s, Fr Charles Macdonald commented ruefully that at least some of these Scottish Australians, who were immigrants from a Scottish region with a long history of smuggling, illegal whiskey distilling, and cattle raiding and who had often, "left the old county against their will", continued these same practices in the Australian frontier.

 The Post Office opened on 1 February 1858.

 The railway line through the town was opened in 1857, as part of the line to Geelong.
 The local railway station is served by V/Line passenger services on the Geelong line.